 For example, if the headline rate said 5% interest, you would know that for every £100 you saved, you would earn £5 of interest, over the course of a year.

-Easy access – These provide the most flexibility, as you can put in and take out your money without any notice, and without any penalties.
+Easy access – These financial products provide the most flexibility, as you can put in and take out your money without any notice, and without any penalties.
 The downside is, that they usually pay a lower rate of interest for this flexibility.

 Notice account – These accounts should provide a higher rate of interest because you must give the bank “notice”, that you wish to have your money back.
 This notice period can be anything from 30 days, 90 days, or even 180 days, so it’s important to understand exactly which product you are considering, as you will be charged a penalty if you don’t give enough notice.